aroberge/friendly-traceback-docs/docs/source/jupyter.rst

 The "location" of the error (2) includes is of the form ``<ipython-input-A-B>`` where ``A`` is the code block number and ``B`` is an internal value ("hash_digest") of no particular use to a end user.
-This hash_digest is removed by Friendly as shown below.
+This hash_digest is removed by friendly as shown below.

 .. image:: images/jupyter-lab-default.png
    :scale: 60 %

-1. Tracebacks shown by Friendly do not have a pink background.
+1. Tracebacks shown by friendly do not have a pink background.

 2. The *formatter* value is changed from the default to ``'repl'``.